piku235/JungiThemeBundle/Resources/doc/virtual-theme-resolver.md

 interface VirtualThemeResolverInterface
 {
     /**
-     * Resolved an appropriate theme for a given virtual theme *
+     * Resolved an appropriate theme for the given virtual theme *
      * @param VirtualThemeInterface $theme   A virtual theme
      * @param Request               $request A Request instance